-But beware, often the more experienced we are, the more confident we get and this can see us fall into routines and bad behaviours.
+But beware, often the more experienced we are, the more confident we get and this can see us fall into routines and bad behaviors.

 Meditation for concentration

-Concentration is obviously required, but a slip in that concentration won’t have as fatal an effect as driving trucks long distance.
+Concentration is obviously required, but a slip in that concentration won’t have as fatal an effect as driving trucks long distances.

-When you’re driving trucks, the severity of a concentration lapses rises.
-Therefore, concentrating for the entire journey is important.
+When you’re driving trucks, the severity of a concentration lapse rises.
+Therefore, concentrating on the entire journey is important.

 To combat this, one way to enhance concentration is through meditating.

 If you think of the brain as a muscle that can be trained and developed, meditating makes a whole lot of sense.